e-gov/kem-inspire/doc/cdda/README.md

 within `dd11:CDDA` is defined as `maxOccurs="1" minOccurs="1"` these will be encoded as single elements.
-If you'd think of `dd11:CDDA` as a DBMS schema then the LinkedDataset and DesignatedArea elements could be thought of as DB relations, each with a 0 to "unbounded" number of rows.
+If you'd think of `dd11:CDDA` as a DBMS schema then the LinkedDataset and DesignatedArea elements could be thought of as DB tables, each with a 0 to "unbounded" number of rows.

 The `inspire__cdda_reporting_dataset` holds the data for the `dd874:LinkedDataset` elemen.
 It's relation to `inspire__cdda_reporting` is